richardm1645/Jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby on Rails 6.1.
+Features a category of plants and shrubs to purchase, shopping cart with payment testing, and end-to-end testing via Cypress.

 ## Setup